-This is a critical moment in every serious riders´ career.
-The common outcome is that the rider sooner or later realizes that he is not making further progress with the current program.
-He takes the consequences and start making things different.
-This could be quitting, switching coach, switching club, different training methods, more training, less training, new bike, new wheels, eating nutritional supplements or getting so desperate that he takes drugs.
+This is a critical moment in every serious riders’ career.
+The expected outcome is that the rider sooner or later realizes that he is not making further progress with the current program.
+So he takes the consequences and starts making things different.
+This could be quitting, switching coach, switching club, other training methods, more training, less training, new bike, new wheels, eating nutritional supplements or getting so desperate that he takes drugs.

 Evaluate your current training principles

-Now, when you have optimized all these basic training principles, it is very natural that you will reach some kind of a plateau with only very slightly progress.
+Now, when you have optimized all these basic training principles, it is natural to reach some plateau with only very slight progress.
 That is because you have done all the right things, so now it is time to do more sophisticated things to make further progress.
-Before you make big changes, consider the basic stuff again.
+However, before you make significant changes, consider the basic stuff again.

 Do you eat, train and rest properly?

-Many of you might get inspired by reading posts here on Training4cyclists.com on how to become a better cyclists.
-If you can’t figure how why you don’t get any better at the moment, don’t worry, I will learn you how to deal with training vacuum and help you reach a higher performance level.
+Many of you might get inspired by reading posts on Training4cyclists.com on becoming a better cyclist.
+But, if you can’t figure out why you don’t get any better now, don’t worry.
+I will teach you how to deal with the training vacuum and help you reach a higher performance level.